jasonpaulso/VectorCode/docs/cli.md

 ### Listing All Collections

-You can use `vectorcode ls` command to list all collections in your Chromadb.
+You can use `vectorcode ls` command to list all collections in your ChromaDB.
 This is useful if you want to check whether the collection has been created for the current project or not.
 The output will be a table with 4 columns:
 - Project Root: path to the directory where VectorCode vectorised;
 - Collection Size: number of chunks in the database;
 - Number of Files: number of files that have been indexed;
 - Embedding Function: name of embedding function used for this collection.

+This can only discover collections that are stored in the same ChromaDB instance.

 ### Removing a Collection